 Function 5: Abbreviating

 The fifth function of full stops becomes apparent when abbreviating.
 An abbreviation is when either a word, phrase or longer piece of text has been reduced in length by a speaker or writer.
 While there are many types of abbreviations such as acronyms, contractions and initialisms, it’s important to note that full stops are only necessary with certain abbreviation types.
-Although some examples are provided below, more detail will be provided in Lesson 3:
+Although some examples are provided below, more detail will be provided in Chapter 3:

 Function 6: Computing

 In computing, the full stop (called a ‘dot’ or a ‘full point’) can also be very useful.
 As can be seen in the following examples, this punctuation mark may be used as a delimiter in DNS lookups (IP addresses), in file names, and in web addresses: